steve-m/librtlsdr/README.md

 https://osmocom.org/projects/rtl-sdr/wiki

+# Setup for SDR only use - without DVB compatibility:

+- a special USB vendor/product id got reserved at http://pid.codes/ : 0x1209/0x2832
+- for such devices the linux kernel's DVB modules are not loaded automatically, thus can be used without blacklisting dvb_usb_rtl28xxu below /etc/modprobe.d/
+- this allows to use a second RTL dongle for use with DVB in parallel
+- the IDs can be programmed with 'rtl_eeprom -n' or 'rtl_eeprom -g realtek_sdr'

 # Contributing

 Pull requests are always welcome but please make changes to, and pull request from, the development branch.